weatherforce/weatherforce.github.io/content/ipyreact_release.md

 Category: Python
 Tags: jupyter, jupyter-notebook, ipyreactwidgets
 Slug: ipyreactwidgets-release
-Authors: Thomas Pouvreau, Alex Blaza, Alex Amarandon
+Authors: Thomas Pouvreau, Alex Blaza, Alex Marandon

 # Hey!
 Do you want to use React to build user interfaces for your jupyter notebooks?
 Then check this out!